Statistical description of galaxy clusters in Finzi model of gravity

 Here, we approximated $N-1\approx N$.
 In equation (\ref{13}), the parameter $b_n$ is defined as

-This is the new clustering parameter which estimates the strength of correlation that governs the evolution of the galaxy cluster and can take values between $0$ and $1$.
+This is the modified clustering parameter which contains information of the strength of correlation that governs the time evolution of the galaxy cluster and can take values between $0$ and $1$.

 Once the free energy is known, other thermodynamic equations of state can be estimated easily.
-For example, the entropy of the system of galaxies can be obtained using the relation, $S=-\bigg(\frac{\partial F}{\partial T}\bigg)_{V,N}$.
-Utilizing equation(\ref{13}) the entropy of the system takes the following form:
+For example, we can calculate the entropy of the system of galaxies utilizing the relation, $S=-\bigg(\frac{\partial F}{\partial T}\bigg)_{V,N}$.
+Substituting equation(\ref{13}) in this relation the entropy of the system takes the following form: